 Threading the Singer 4423 Video

-How to Wind the Bobbin on a Singer Heavy Duty Sewing Machine
+How to Thread a Bobbin on a Singer Heavy Duty Sewing Machine

-Now, on to the first step.
-Winding the bobbin on a Singer heavy duty sewing machine happens on the top of the machine and is identical to winding the bobbin on a regular Singer sewing machine.
+Threading the bobbin on a Singer heavy-duty sewing machine happens on the top of the machine and is identical to winding the bobbin on a regular Singer sewing machine.
 There are some instructions printed on the top of the machine as reminders if you need a refresher.

 Then, pull the thread through the first thread guide.
 You’ll feel it kind of fall into place when you get it through.
 Don’t pull the thread under the handle when you’re getting to this thread guide.